ch0cl8eclair/cirrus_message_analyser/README.md

 - Check the chrome browser version and chrome driver versions as per install instructions
 - Upgrade you credentials file to now have credentials for GitLab

+To upgrade from version 5 from version 4:

+- git pull to get the latest version
+- install the new required gitlab package via pip
+- Check the chrome browser version and chrome driver versions as per install instructions
+- generate a new yaml credentials file```cp resource/configuration-template.yaml resource/configuration.yaml```
+- add your various site credentials into this file (the previous credentials.json is nolonger used and can be removed)
+- app configuration now resides in configuration.yaml